 S shift, or split shift, is where a regular seven to eight-hour shift is split into two parts: morning and evening.
-This form of split-working-day arrangement is common during weekdays to accommodate additional drivers during the rush hour, where more buses are deployed.
-Drivers are on the job during the peak periods only, and receive a unpaid break-time (Split Break (SMRT) & Swing Break (SBST)) in-between shifts similar to E shift.
-Due to the lengthy nature of such breaks, drivers can return home during their long breaks or rest at the bus depot.
-Despite the odd working hours, split shifts provide more opportunity for overtime pay.
-Some split-shifts end as late as 9pm or later.
+This form of split-working-day arrangement is common during weekdays to accommodate additional drivers during the rush hour when more buses are deployed.
+Drivers are on the job during the peak periods only and receive an unpaid break time (called Split Break (SMRT) & Swing Break (SBST)) in between shifts.
+Some of these duties extend into the late morning hours to cover the lunch break period of A shift drivers.

-T shift (SBST), also known as TQ shift (SMRT), refers to three-quarter shift, starting at around 6-7am and ending at 6-7pm.
-T shift is usually given out on weekends where bus services experience stable demand for the day but substantially less demand at night, hence the T shift fits well with regular commuting patterns.
+T shift (SBST), also known as TQ shift (SMRT), refers to a three-quarter shift, starting at around 6-7 am and ending at 6-7 pm.
+T shift is often used on weekends when bus services experience stable demand for the day but substantially less demand at night, hence the T shift fits well with regular commuting patterns.
 Also, day-operating services such as Service 115 use the T shift on a daily basis.
-All T shifts include a mealbreak (lunch), but only the longer-duration ones come with a coffee break in the afternoon.
+All T shifts include a meal break (lunch), but only the longer-duration ones come with a coffee break in the afternoon.

-It is worth mentioning that mealbreaks that we discuss about are referring to paid mealbreaks, i.e. lunch or dinner breaks incorporated into part of the driver’s working schedule and hence included in his or her paid working hours.
+It is worth mentioning that meal breaks that we discuss are referring to paid meal breaks, i.e. lunch or dinner breaks incorporated into part of the driver’s working schedule and hence included in his or her paid working hours.

 SBST uses the A/P/S/E/T notation to denote shifts.
 Shifts are organised as: (Reference Number) (Shift Duration), without the inclusion of the bus service number.
 Reference numbers are used in the A/P/S/E/T order, starting from one, until the last shift.